 Under each of the guidelines listed as part of WCAG 2.0, there is a specific set of success criteria.
 These criteria help website developers and accessibility experts determine if a website and the pages that form a part of the website adhere to the guidelines specified in WCAG 2.0.

-Lawsuits Files Based on ADA
+Lawsuits Filed Based on the ADA

-Across industries, there have been several lawsuits filed in the United States over non-compliance with ADA.
+Across industries, there have been several lawsuits filed in the United States over non-compliance with the ADA.
 While retail is the most targeted space, there have been several cases in the food service, entertainment, and travel/hospitality industries as well.

 The lawsuit against Domino’s is one of the most recent examples.
 In 2016, Guillermo Robles, a legally blind man, filed a lawsuit after several unsuccessful attempts to order pizza online.
 He found it impossible to complete his order through the mobile app as well as the desktop site.
 His attorneys argued that the online space of Domino’s must be as accessible as their physical spaces.
 In 2019, the The Supreme Court denied a petition from Domino’s, leaving in place a lower court decision in favor of Robles.